hrvach/deskhop/README.md

 ## Shortcomings

 - NOTE: Both computers need to be connected and powered on for this to work (as each board gets powered by the computer it plugs into).
+- So far it only supports boot protocol, report protocol parsing under development, so advanced fast-polling mice might not be fully supported at first
 - Code needs cleanup, some refactoring etc.
 - Occasional bugs and weird behavior.
 - Not tested with a wide variety of devices, I don't know how it will work with your hardware.
 - Pico-PIO-USB was patched to support controlling keyboard LEDs, normally this would be handled by TinyUSB in host mode.

+## [Update 29-Dec-2023]

+So, what's the deal with all the enthusiasm?
+I can't believe it - please allow me to thank you all!
+I've never expected this kind of interest in a simple personal project, so the initial features are pretty basic (just like my cooking skills) and mostly cover my own usecase.
+Stay tuned for firmware updates that should bring wider device compatibility, more features and less bugs.
+As this is a hobby project, I appreciate your understanding for being time-constrained and promise to do the best I can.

+Planned features:
+- Proper TinyUSB host integration
+- HID report protocol parsing, not just boot protocol
+- Support for unified dongle receivers
+- Support for USB hubs and single-sided operation
+- Configurable screens
+- ... and more!

 ## Disclaimer